Blueprint Travelers

 Scooters at a park in Santiago, Chile

 You may see some orange bikes around the city.
 These are the local shared bike service.
 However, you will need to download the application (linked here) and create an account.
 You will need data to use the app to take out a bike.
+Some areas of the city have bike lanes and there is an effort to make the city more biker friendly.

 In addition to the bikes, there are some areas that are equipped with “Lime” and other brands of scooters.
 You will also need applications to use these but they could be nice way to explore the park areas of the city.
+Check out the scooter brands that are around your hotel and download those applications for your next ride around the city.

 Share This Article